thread-koder/codedna/docs/EXAMPLES.md

 ## Notes

-- All examples are based on the current development state
 - Output formats may change as the project evolves
 - Some features may be planned for future releases
 - Examples show command-line usage and expected output